Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - In terms of its odds to win the national championship (+8000), Mississippi State is 35th in college basketball.
 It is four spots higher than that, 31st, according to computer rankings.

-- In terms of their national championship odds, the Bulldogs have had the 15th-biggest change this season, improving from +15000 at the start to +8000.
+- In terms of their national championship odds, the Bulldogs have experienced the 15th-biggest change this season, improving from +15000 at the beginning to +8000.

 - Based on its moneyline odds, Mississippi State has a 1.2% chance of winning the national championship.